huss-osman/devops-learning/06-aws/fundamentals/08-billing-and-mfa-setup.md

 ## Overview

 Before creating AWS resources, it is important to secure the account and implement cost controls.

-This section covers two essential AWS account setup tasks:

-* Configuring **Multi-Factor Authentication (MFA)** to improve account security
+This section focuses on two essential AWS account setup tasks: configuring **Multi-Factor Authentication (MFA)** and setting a **AWS Budget**.
-* Creating an **AWS Budget** to monitor spending and receive alerts when costs exceed defined thresholds

-These configurations help protect AWS accounts from unauthorised access while reducing the risk of unexpected cloud charges.
+These configurations help protect AWS accounts from unauthorised access while reducing the risk of unexpected charges.
+Establishing security and billing controls early is considered a cloud best practice and provides a safer foundation for deploying AWS services.

 ---